celestiaorg/celestia-app/x/blobstream/README.md

 }
 ```

 1. `nonce`: is the universal nonce of the attestation.
-It is used to prevent front running attacks in the BlobStream smart contract.
+It is used to prevent front running attacks in the Blobstream smart contract.
 More details can be found in [ADR-004](https://github.com/celestiaorg/celestia-app/blob/main/docs/architecture/adr-004-qgb-relayer-security.md).
 2. `begin_block`: the data commitment range first block.
 3. `end_block`: the data commitment range last block.
 The range is end exclusive.
 Thus, the commitment will be over the set of blocks defined by `[begin_block, end_block)`.
 4. `time`: is the timestamp of the height at which the data commitment was created.